The beauty of sheer compression simplicity. The UAD Teletronix LA-2A Classic Leveler collection.

 It’s kind of fun seeing how UAD modeled these.
 Check out the differences.
 I’m sure if you had a dozen LA-2s of the same model they would all show up with varied responses in these charts.

-A kind of cool trick is to mix the same hardware emulations from different companies.
+- A kind of cool thing is to mix the same hardware emulations from different companies.
 For example, use UAD’s LA2A on one track and the IK Multimedia White 2A on another.
 It’s like you have 2 different pieces of hardware!
 (Well, sort of.)